henrygd/social-image-server/readme.md

 ### Troubleshooting

-When using `chromedp/headless-shell` with a site that doesn't provide fonts, sans-serif will fall back to DejaVu Sans.
+When using `chromedp/headless-shell` on a site that doesn't provide fonts, sans-serif will fall back to DejaVu Sans.
 This can make the text look different than it does in your browser.

 DejaVu Sans is the only font in the image, so if that's an issue, try using a different headless chrome image, or install chrome on your local machine and use the binary.